maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 <iframe width="480" height="360" src="https://www.youtube.com/embed/Z7Nf5UYppuc?color=white&theme=light\" frameborder="0" allowfullscreen></iframe>

 ## Upfront
-Note that RTX is not available officially for WebGPU (yet?) and is only available for the [Node bindings for WebGPU](https://github.com/maierfelix/webgpu).
+Note that ray tracing is not available officially for WebGPU (yet?) and is only available for the [Node bindings for WebGPU](https://github.com/maierfelix/webgpu).
 Recently I began adapting an unofficial ray tracing extension for [Dawn](https://dawn.googlesource.com/dawn), which is the WebGPU implementation for [Chromium](https://www.chromium.org/).
 The ray tracing extension is only implemented into the Vulkan backend so far (using *VK_KHR_ray_tracing*), but a D3D12 implementation is on the roadmap.
 You can find my Dawn fork with ray tracing capabilities [here](https://github.com/maierfelix/dawn-ray-tracing).

 The specification of the ray tracing extension can be found [here](https://github.com/maierfelix/dawn-ray-tracing/blob/master/RT_SPEC.md).